NLESC-JCER/run-cpp-on-web/run-your-c++-code-on-the-web/README.md

 # Run your C++ code on the web

-Let's say you have some C or C++ code laying around that you would like to make available to a wider audience, by putting it on the web.
+Let's say you have some C++ code laying around that you would like to make available to a wider audience, by putting it on the web.
 Until recently, this used to be pretty difficult, and may even have required reimplementation of the software in JavaScript, the programming language that browsers use.

-_Wouldn't it be great if you could run your existing C/C++ code on the web with only minor effort?_
+_Wouldn't it be great if you could run your existing C++ code on the web with only minor effort?_

 That way, loads more people would be able to see your results, interact with your algorithm, and apply it for their own purposes.